Create a winning freelance profile that stands out – Where do you start?

 Even if you have only completed a few jobs previously, it can be well worth considering which skills that experience helped you to develop.

-Stage 3: Final touches
+Step 3: Final touches

 Once you’ve written the bulk of your profile, it’s time to add the final touches that will help it to really shine.
 You’re near the end now, so take a moment to pat yourself on the back!

-Always, always review your profile.
+Always, always review your profile

 The most impressive profile can be ruined instantly by typos, grammatical errors and incorrect formatting.
 Once you have finished crafting your freelance profile, you’ll want to thoroughly check it for these issues.